 There’s something exciting about boarding a train; the bustle, the sounds, the goodbyes, and the anticipation of what is to come.
 I clutch my camera as I step up onto the train excited to see the Alaskan landscape from a different perspective – a slow-rolling one.

 My Secret Train Love

 I have a secret love of trains.
 I actually owe trains and the railroad a great deal when it comes to the life I’m living now.
 My first job out of college was at Union Pacific Railroad in their Accounting Department.
-It was at UPRR where I learned how to be successful in corporate America, I learned about computers, which led to my career switch into IT.
-I learned about budgets, life in cubes, and I received my MBA thanks to UPRR.
+It was at UPRR that I learned how to be successful in corporate America, I learned about computers, which led to my career switch to IT.
+I learned about budgets and life in cubes, and I received my MBA thanks to UPRR.

-The Alaska Railroad is One of a Kind
+The Alaska Railroad has One of a Kind Routes

 Alaska Railroad Service

 As I walked up the stairs to the 2nd level to find my reserved seat, my car’s bartender greeted me.
 Yes, I had a railroad car bartender; I knew this was going to be a great day.
 I was traveling on Gold Star Class, and I wasn’t really sure what that meant – but apparently, it meant that you had an open bar – and brunch.